Jean-MarcHarvengt/espMCUME/README.md

   - 'c64"  => for 64, put your C64 programs here (.prg)
   - "o2em" => for o2em, put your Videopac/Odysssey roms here (.bin)
   - "coleco" => for colem, put your Colecovision roms here (.rom, including coleco.rom)
-  - "nes"  => for nes, put your .nes files here, onlt 32k games are supported (galaga,xevious,mario1...)
+  - "nes"  => for nes/nofrendo, put your .nes files here, onlt 32k games are supported (galaga,xevious,mario1...)
   - "spec" => for speccy, put your ".z80" or ".sna" files here into sub-dirs or not ( max 48K )
   - "z81"  => for 81, put your ".p", ".81"(, ".56") ".80" or ".o" files here, into sub-dirs or not ( max 56K )
 - insert the SD in the ILI9341 SD slot